Folkwise-io/DevCollective.io/README.md

 # create (or re-create) the database from scratch
 yarn pristine
 ```

-# Windows Users
+## Windows Users

 If you see this error:
 The command 'docker-compose' could not be found in this WSL 2 distro.
 Make sure in your docker desktop under Settings/General that
 "Use the WSL 2 based engine" is checked.

+## Recommended VSCode Plugins

+This project is set up to play nicely with [VSCode Jest](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest).
+It will run your tests in the background and also give you useful "debug" buttons for specific tests.
+Highly recommended for any backend work.

+[VSCode GraphQL](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql) enables graphql syntax highlighting.
+Highly recommended for any backend work.

-## Production config
+# Production config

 If deploying to production, first place your config files in `/etc/mintbean-v4/config/*`.
 Then run `yarn start`.